Is Arugula Bitter?

 As we mentioned earlier Arugula gets more delicious (and more bitter) as it gets older.

-Arugula baby is less bitter since it’s not left to grow for long enough to produce an intense bitterness.
-The tiny, tender leaves will have the same excellent flavor, but more mild.
+Baby arugula is less bitter.
+The tiny, tender leaves will have the same excellent flavor, but are mild.

-A young arugula leaf is likely to be just under 3 inches If you’re browsing through a store or picking your own, be sure to search for leaves that are smaller to keep from bitterness.
+A young arugula leaf is likely to be just under 3 inches If you’re browsing through a store or picking your own, be sure to search for leaves that are smaller.

 How To Make Arugula Less Bitter

-If you are a fan of the taste of arugula as well as the nutritional value it provides, but would like to keep away from the bitter taste There are a few wonderful ways to lessen the bitterness while still enjoy the benefits that arugula is able to provide!
+If you are a fan of the taste of arugula as well as the nutritional value it provides, but would like to avoid the bitter taste, then follow the following tips.

 Blanching

-Blanching is among the most effective methods to eliminate some bitterness out of the arugula.
-It also will still leave you with the firm, delicious arugula you relish.
+Blanching is among the most effective methods to eliminate some bitterness from arugula.

 Here’s how to blanch the arugula:

-1. Set a pot filled with water over the fire and let it bring to a boil.
+1. Fill a pot with water bring to a boil.

-3. When your pot of water has reached at a boil, place the arugula into the boiling water for 20 seconds.
+3. When your pot of water boiling, place the arugula into it for 20 seconds.

 4. Remove the arugula leaves from the boiling water using the help of a small spoon and put it straight into the cold bath.

-5. The arugula can be left in the water bath in ice for at least 2 minutes.
+5. The arugula can be left in the ice bath for at least 2 minutes.

-6. Remove the arugula from the bath and gently dry it using the help of a newspaper towel.
+6. Remove the arugula and gently dry it using a paper towel.

-The process of blanching removes most bitterness and you’ll still be able to incorporate it in salads and other dishes.
+The process of blanching removes most of the bitterness and you’ll still be able to incorporate it in salads and other dishes.

 Marinate The Arugula

-If you don’t want blanche the arugula you can marinate it using several ingredients that will assist in lessening the bitterness of bitterness.
+If you don’t want to blanche the arugula, you can marinate it using several ingredients that will assist in reducing the bitterness.

-The most effective marinade to prepare this marinade is a simple mixture made of olive oil and lemon juice.
-It blends all of the flavors, and prevents the bitterness that comes from the arugula take over.
+The most effective marinade is a simple mixture made of olive oil and lemon juice.
+It blends all of the flavors, and prevents the bitterness overpowering the dish.

 The arugula can appear slightly wilted when it is left to marinate, however it will keep its wonderful flavor and will be great for pestos, sauces and pasta.